 Chapter 1.
 Red Hat OpenStack Services on OpenShift overview

 Red Hat OpenStack Services on OpenShift (RHOSO) provides the foundation to build a private or public Infrastructure-as-a-Service (IaaS) cloud on top of Red Hat Enterprise Linux.
-It is a scalable, fault-tolerant platform for the development of cloud-enabled workloads.
+It is a scalable, potentially fault-tolerant platform for the development of cloud-enabled workloads.
+For more information about how to increase the resiliency of RHOSO, see Understanding the Taint/Toleration based pod eviction process.

 The RHOSO control plane is hosted and managed as a workload on a Red Hat OpenShift Container Platform (RHOCP) cluster.
-The RHOSO data plane consists of external Red Hat Enterprise Linux (RHEL) nodes, managed with Red Hat Ansible Automation Platform, that host RHOSO workloads.
+The RHOSO data plane consists of external Red Hat Enterprise Linux (RHEL) nodes that host RHOSO workloads.
+The RHEL nodes are managed on the data plane with an automation execution environment.
 The data plane nodes can be Compute nodes, Storage nodes, Networker nodes, or other types of nodes.

 The RHOSO IaaS cloud is implemented by a collection of interacting services that control its computing, storage, and networking resources.
 You can manage the cloud with a web-based interface to control, provision, and automate RHOSO resources.
 Additionally, an extensive API controls the RHOSO infrastructure and this API is also available to end users of the cloud.